-Natasha's areas of interest is in holistic care, social determinants of health, health equity, person-centred care and strength-based approaches.
-She is passionate about healthy aging and quality of life for seniors.
+Natasha's areas of interest focus on holistic care, social determinants of health, health equity, person-centred care and strength-based approaches.
+She is passionate about healthy aging and quality of life for older adults.
 Natasha looks forward to combining her education, enthusiasm and positive engagement to the Society.

 226-314-0949 x firstname.lastname@example.org